 “We also have to solve the problems caused by these social attacks that we’ve seen in the last four years on families in New Hampshire,” O’Brien said.
 “We seek a very respectful debate, we hope that it remains a respectful debate.
 But we must vote back marriages for our children.”

 Emrich said the people of New Hampshire should not be scared into backing down.
 He said all the powerful political people in Maine told activists to move on.
 Instead, they put a referendum on the ballot and the people overturned same-sex marriage.

 “It has nothing to do with hating anyone,” he said.
 “It is exactly the opposite.
 Don’t be intimidated, don’t be frightened, just stand for what’s right.”

-Supporters of the Standing Up for NH Families watched the rally from another part of the grounds and were scheduled to hold a press availability with the Rev. Eugene Robinson but he had an appointment and had to leave.
+Supporters of the watched the rally from another part of the grounds and were scheduled to hold a press availability with the Rev. Eugene Robinson but he had an appointment and had to leave.